You can ask questions about our service, shipping issues, custom Chinese calligraphy, or anything else you might want to know.

 For items in our San Diego, USA gallery:

-Delivery is less than a week to anywhere in the USA, and 14 days or less to most other countries via First Class International (faster services are available to non-USA customers at additional cost).
+Delivery is about 2-3 business days to anywhere in the USA via Priority Mail, and 2 weeks to most other countries via First Class International (faster services are available to non-USA customers at additional cost).

-Note that custom calligraphy wall scrolls and portraits take at least 3 weeks for delivery.
+Note that custom calligraphy wall scrolls and portraits are made in China (and sometimes Japan) take 4+ weeks for delivery with non-rush service.
 This is because they must first be made completely by hand custom for you.
-Then take the normal 2 weeks for air mail from Beijing, China.
+Then take 2 weeks for air mail from Beijing, China.

 My art was damaged in shipping, now what?